19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 Notification of end of liability, etc.

 10\.
-A person registered under _4 of the First Schedule, 5, 6 or 8 who ceases to make or have the intention of making taxable supplies shall notify the Comptroller in writing of that fact and the date thereof within 30 days of the day on which he does so.
+A person registered under paragraph 4, 5, 6 or 8 who ceases to make or have the intention of making taxable supplies shall notify the Comptroller in writing of that fact and the date thereof within 30 days of the day on which he does so.

 11. A person registered under paragraph 9 who —